CyVerse-learning-materials/ez_quickstart/index.rst

     On Jetstream: ``sudo chown $USER:root /home/anaconda3 -R``

-Install Jupyter Lab *Beta* using Conda: ``conda install -c conda-forge jupyterlab``
+Install Jupyter Lab *Beta* using ``conda`` package manager: ``conda install -c conda-forge jupyterlab``

 *Install Jupyter Hub (new)*
 ```````````````````````````

-*Currently available on CyVerse Atmosphere Only*
+*Currently available on CyVerse Atmosphere*

-From your terminal type ``ezjh``
+From terminal type ``ezjh``

 The installation may take up to 10 minutes to complete.

-Once the session is running, you'll get a URL address to the VM.
+Once the install is complete, and a session is running, you'll get a URL address to the VM.

-Copy paste the URL into your browser.
+Copy paste the URL into your new browser tab.

-You will be re-directed back to CyVerse CAS service, log into your account.
+You will be re-directed back to a CyVerse CAS service, log into your account.

 The Jupyer Hub should now be loaded in the browser tab.